beilmanmich/datasci_projects/readme.md

 which is linear in ![alt text](https://latex.codecogs.com/gif.latex?%24A%24) and ![alt text](https://latex.codecogs.com/gif.latex?%24B%24).

-Creating the right transformers, similar to the Yelp ML project (3), allows us to create a model that can read select data points and create a prediction, in this instance a structured list of strings.
+Creating the right transformers, similar to the [Yelp ML](#head_ref3) project, allows us to create a model that can read select data points and create a prediction, in this instance a structured list of strings.
 With these in place this project created both non-fitted and fitted models as described above, a particular challenge provided itself in the context of the fitted model.
 Given the Fourier analysis, this approach required careful randomization of the training and test data to increase model accuracy and avoid overfitting.

 _TOOLS USED_: **numpy**, **scipy** pandas, **sklearn** - BaseEstimator, TransformerMixin, Pipeline, LogisticRegression, KNeighborsRegressor